-Original material relating to screenplays or even a sketch material will be of help.
+Original material relating to screenplays or even sketch material will be of help.
 Scriptwriters can also work on specs.
-These are trailers which provide the outline of the story and demonstrate the power of the writer to grasp a story concept.
+These are trailers that provide the outline of the story and demonstrate the power of the writer to grasp a story concept.

 Screenwriters should choose their plays carefully when writing a Spec.
 Do not choose a series just because it is hot or is based on fiction.
 While choosing a play a screenwriter should keep in mind what he finds interesting and what he wants to work on in future.

 After preparing the spec, send it to the showrunner of the same show, because the showrunner will be under the assumption that no one knows his show better than himself.
 It is also advisable to send the spec to the showrunner of a similar show.